Marshall Alternative Break Scholarship

 The Marshall Alternative Break Scholarship (up to $250) will fund the student’s participation in a future alternative break trip during the current academic year.
 Selection of scholarship recipients is a competitive process.

-2017 recipient Asia King (far right) with Marshall and Leslie Garvin, NC Campus Compact Executive Director
+2017 recipient Asia King (far right) with Marshall and Leslie Garvin, NC Campus Engagement Executive Director

 2021 Marshall Alternative Break Scholarship Winner

 The award was presented during a virtual Awards Ceremony on November 5.
 Katrina received $500 to support participation in a 2022 Spring Break service trip to Rutherford, NC to work with the Rutherford Housing Partnership to provide urgently needed repairs to the homes of qualified low-income, elderly and disabled homeowners.